-Agency Fund - The Agency Fund is the Schools Athletics and Activities Fund which is used to account for monies collected principally through fundraising efforts and athletic events of the students and District-sponsored groups.
-The administration is responsible, under the authority of the Board, for collecting, disbursing and accounting for these activity funds.
+Agency Fund - The Agency Fund is the School Activities Fund which is used to account for monies collected principally through fundraising efforts of the students and District-sponsored groups.
+The administration is responsible, under the authority of the Board, of collecting, disbursing and accounting for these activity funds.